 Complaining about Shows You Don't Watch: The usual opinion on the series amongst people unfamiliar with it is that it's an incredibly racist show that insults white people.
 If anything, it insults what can be thought of as "black" culture, and usually portrays white people as naive, happy, nonthreatening folk who are simply oblivious to what's happening around them.

 Crazy Awesome: Riley's art teacher, a soft-spoken blond man with an afro, who quietly encourages Riley to tag houses.
-Also, he doesn't really like the police very much.
+Also, he doesn't really like the police very much and, if you can believe it, is voiced by Rob Paulsen.

-Growing the Beard: The show doesn't really come into its own until season two, at which point the art and animation quality receive a considerable boost and the idiosyncrasies of the characters and oddball supporting cast members come into the limelight.
+Growing the Beard: The show doesn't really come into its own until season two (season one was pretty much middle-of-the-road.
+There were people who liked it and people who hated it), at which point the art and animation quality receive a considerable boost and the idiosyncrasies of the characters and oddball supporting cast members come into the limelight.

 Hilarious in Hindsight: Tom Dubois is not supposed to be Barack Obama.
-Yes, he is a successful, light-skinned black, highly liberal attorney with a bit of a nerdy/loserly side, and looks an awful lot like Obama.
-But the character was developed a long time before Obama became a national figure.
+Yes, he is a successful, light-skinned black, highly liberal attorney with a bit of a nerdy loser side, and looks an awful lot like Obama.
+But the character was developed way before Obama became a national figure.
 McGruder apparently noticed this and took full advantage of it.

-In "Hunger Strike" the BET starts producing animated shows and an employee is shown to be reading a Black Panther comic, both of those became funny when BET developed their own version of Black Panther.
+In "Hunger Strike" (one of two Banned Episodes) the BET starts producing animated shows and an employee is shown to be reading a Black Panther comic, both of those became funny when BET developed their own version of Black Panther.

 Look at how hurt Grandad acts when Ruckus starts hanging out with Jimmy Rebel.
 They bicker like an old married couple as it is.